8446 Court Alternative Specialist I

 Verification of Education, Experience, and/or License/Certificate:

+Applicants may be required to submit verification (proof) of qualifying education and experience at any point in the application, examination or departmental selection processes.
 Verification of work experience must be on the employer’s letterhead, and must include the applicant’s name, job title, description of job duties, dates of employment, hours per week, and signature of the employer, supervisor, or appropriate representative.
 City and County of San Francisco (CCSF) employees do not need to submit verification of their City employment, but must submit written verification of outside experience.
 San Francisco City and County employees will not receive credit for experience obtained outside of their classification unless recorded in accordance with the provisions of the Civil Service Rule 110.9.1.

 Applicants must submit a photocopy of their degree and/or transcript from an accredited college or university as proof of qualifying education.
 Failure to submit verification of education and experience, when requested, may result in the rejection of the application.